 Once, the NAAFI manager complained to the station adjutant about the amount of cutlery that was continually disappearing from the NAAFI canteen; the obvious place to go for anyone needing to replace a lost 'eating iron' (knife, fork, or spoon).
 In response the adjutant instructed the station police one lunchtime to check the cutlery of everybody entering the dining halls, which resulted in a considerable amount of the missing items being recovered and temporary inconvenience to the culprits, one of whom being me!

 Having a beer off the base involved nearly a 15 minute walk to the bar opposite the main gate, or a further 20 minutes to the bars in Elmpt, the nearest village.
 Occasionally it was possible to get a lift to a popular hostellerie in Bracht, which was run by three sisters and commonly referred to as the 'Six Tits'.

 Those National Servicemen with girlfriends back home were in constant dread of receiving a Dear John.
 A highlight of the week for many of them was listening to 'Two Way Family Favourites' on the radio at Sunday lunchtimes.
 Some tunes were requested so frequently on this and similar programmes that even now whenever hearing them I'm reminded of those days.

 Being located close to Holland and Belgium we were ideally situated for making short visits to Amsterdam and Brussels, helped by much reduced train fares offered to NATO military personnel.
-Anyone taking leave locally, instead of travelling home to the UK by way of the free military rail/sea service, was entitled to claim a rail warrant covering a distance of up to fifty miles beyond a West German border,
+Anyone taking leave locally, instead of travelling home to the UK by way of the free military rail/sea service, was entitled to claim a rail warrant covering a journey up to fifty miles beyond any West German border.